Brecon Pharmaceuticals Manufacturing Expansion, Hay-On-Wye, Hereford, United Kingdom

 Customisation facility

-"The new high-speed line can handle up to 55 bottles per minute."
+"The high-speed line can handle up to 55 bottles per minute."

-The system will also enable packs to carry sequential code numbers, radio frequency identification (RFID) technology and 2D datamatrix barcodes for added security against counterfeiting and full traceability throughout the supply chain.
-The LSC service uses print and late-stage application technology from Pago Ltd of Colchester, UK, which also supplies Brecon Pharma with LSC consumables.
+The system also enables packs to carry sequential code numbers, radio frequency identification (RFID) technology and 2D datamatrix barcodes for added security against counterfeiting and full traceability throughout the supply chain.
+The LSC service uses print and late-stage application technology from Pago of Colchester, UK, which also supplies Brecon Pharma with LSC consumables.

 Brecon installed the LSC equipment in its new production facility in early 2006.
 The new equipment for LSC was the Pagomat 15/120E Print and Apply labelling machine packaging system.
 This enabled Brecon to offer a wide choice of packaging options for all solid dose forms, whatever the size of the batch, and provide a fast, efficient and cost-effective solution for customers.